Bridge Loans For Homes

 - Buying a property to renovate (which most lenders would consider unmortgageable)

-Bridging loans can usually be arranged much fast than a mortgage, often within a matter of days, making them ideal where speed is of the essence.
+Bridging loans can usually be arranged much faster than a mortgage, often within a matter of days, making them ideal where speed is of the essence.

 How much does a bridging loan cost?